r4ds/bookclub-rust/README.md

-# DSLC The Rust Programming Language Book Club
+# DSLC Rust Programming Language Book Club

-Welcome to the DSLC The Rust Programming Language Book Club!
+Welcome to the DSLC Rust Programming Language Book Club!

 We are working together to read [_The Rust Programming Language_](https://doc.rust-lang.org/stable/book/title-page.html) by Steve Klabnik and Carol Nichols, with contributions from the Rust Community (copyright 2024).